chenlei-leng/chenlei-leng.github.io/_pages/research.md

 author_profile: true
 ---

 I work on statistical modeling, machine learning, and network science.
 My research explores the intersection of structure, data, and algorithms, with a focus on both theoretical understanding and real-world applications.
+My full list of publications can be found on 🔗 [Google Scholar]({{site.author.googlescholar}})

 ---